-Providers must validate the Provider information on file with Molina at least once every 90 days for correctness and completeness.
+Providers must validate their Provider information on file with Molina at least once every 90 days for correctness and completeness.

-Failure to do so may result in your REMOVAL from the Marketplace Provider directory.
+Failure to do so will result in your REMOVAL from the Marketplace Provider Directory.
 Provider information that must be validated includes, but is not limited to:

 - Provider or practice name

 - Location(s)/Address

 - Specialty(ies)

 - Telephone number, fax number, and email

 - Digital contact information

 - Whether your practice is open to new patients (PCPs only)

 - Tax ID and/or National Provider Identifier (NPI)

+- Provider Network Affiliation